auth0-lab/fga-dotnet-sdk/.github/ISSUE_TEMPLATES/bug_report.md

 By submitting an Issue to this repository, you agree to the terms within the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md).

+### Deprecation Notice

+Please note that this SDK is deprecated and is no longer maintained.

 ### Description

 > Provide a clear and concise description of the issue, including what you expected to happen.